Read more

 10 Includes students who identify as any non-White race or ethnicity and/or as a person of color.

-The Strength of Roles that Braven 2023 Graduates Secured
+The Strength of Roles that Our 2023 Graduates Secured

-In 2023, 777 Braven Fellows graduated from college.
+In 2023, 777 Braven Fellows graduated from our partner schools.
 89% are employed or enrolled in graduate school, and 83% secured quality or pathway roles or enrolled in graduate school.

 2023 Braven Graduates